-It is commonly known that colours can have an effect on your mood.
-But can colour temperature do the same?
+It is known that colours can affect your mood.
+But can the colour temperature do the same?
 The short answer is: yes, definitely.
 But there’s a bit more to it than just buying light bulbs with a certain colour temperature or Kelvin.
 Let us provide you with a short colour temperature guide in how to make it work in your home.

 Image via Colour Cord Company